IBM/ansible-role-infosvr/README.md

 [ibm-information-server-ug]
 # Linux host where the v11.7+ Unified Governance tier shuold be installed (kubernetes)
 serverC.somewhere.com

+[ibm-information-server-external-db]
+# Linux host that holds a pre-existing database into which to deploy XMETA, etc -- if no host provided, or this group is missing entirely, will install the bundled DB2 onto ibm-information-server-repo server
+serverD.somewhere.com

 [ibm-cognos-report-server]
 # Linux host where a pre-existing Cognos BI installation exists (for Information Governance Dashboard)